Yaveenp/DevSecOps18_FProject/README.md

 # DevSecOps18 Final Project

 Welcome to the **DevSecOps18 Final Project** repository!
-This project demonstrates the integration of DevSecOps principles across a CI/CD pipeline, incorporating secure infrastructure provisioning, container orchestration, and automated security testing.
-Built as part of a DevSecOps course, it showcases practical application of secure development lifecycle practices.
+This project demonstrates the integration of DevSecOps principles in a CI/CD pipeline, including secure infrastructure provisioning, container orchestration, and automated security testing.
+Built as part of a DevSecOps course, it showcases the practical application of secure development lifecycle practices.

 ---